Tenants and Owners Development Corporation: History

 On August 6, 2021, TODCO's Director of Community Development, Jon Jacobo, was accused of rape by a Bay Area housing activist.
 Jacobo resigned from TODCO in 2024.

 In 2022, TODCO sponsored a San Francisco ballot measure, Proposition K, to tax e-commerce companies to fund a guaranteed basic income program.
 While originally intended to target large corporations such as Amazon, opponents later noted it was unlikely that the tax would apply to Amazon because more than 80% of its revenue comes from web services, exempting it from e-commerce taxes.
 Instead, Prop K would have raised taxes on many small businesses.
 On September 1, TODCO and Elberling successfully challenged their own measure in court to have it removed from the ballot.
 Although Elberling said, "Yes, it hurts to have made such a public mistake and have spent almost $450,000 on a flawed measure,” he vowed to introduce an improved proposition the following year that would target major corporations rather than small businesses.

 In 2023, The San Francisco Standard published an article where tenants living in buildings operated by TODCO complained of conditions in the units.
 The Standard article wrote that TODCO used funds for political causes.
 The article reported that annual revenue for the organization's main nonprofit entity had doubled over the last decade while the amount of revenue spent on residents was reduced.
 The organization cited inflation for the reduction in maintenance funding, citing wages as an example.
 TODCO tripled the amount spent on employee salaries, which TODCO attributed to adding administrative and program staffing because it was "understaffed".

 Operations

 There are 37 employees, as of 2023.
 TODCO provides affordable housing, resident services, and community advocacy for the South of Market neighborhood.
 According to author Chester Hartman, TODCO offers social services for its residents including a community clinic, case management and shopping transportation.

+TODCO has sponsored a photography workshop at Seventh Street since 1991, established for residents of South of Market to have creative outlets during renovations.
+As of 2026, the workshop has been running for 35 years.

 TODCO maintains an advocacy subsidiary.
 It donates to progressive campaigns related to community development and affordable housing-related initiatives.
 Since 2016, one focus has been to limit office space and market rate housing in favor of housing for lower and middle class.

 As of 2019, TODCO oversaw eight affordable housing buildings comprising about 1,000 units.
 In 2021, this included three residential hotels on Sixth Street and five senior buildings near Yerba Buena Gardens.
 The John Stewart Company has a management contract to manage TODCO properties.